TreAgron/ThermalMultiviewExample/3_Backprojection/Readme.md

 The Agisoft Metashape project , the DEM and the geojson must all be in the same cartesian geographic reference system.

 ### Troubleshooting:
 If geometry type of the geojson is Multipolygon and not polygon, the backprojection won't work.
-To change geometry type from Multipolygon to Polygon, open the geojson file in Qgis and:
+To change geometry type from Multipolygon to Polygon, open the geojson file in Qgis and do the following:
-- Vector
+- Make sure "Processing" plugin is activated
-- Geometry Tools
+- Click "Vector"
+- Click "Geometry Tools"
-- Multiparts to Singleparts
+- Click "Multiparts to Singleparts"
+- Choose the geojson file as input layer
+- Click "Run"
-- Save
+- Save the new layer as geojson